 - data%INV\LIST is a rank-1 allocatable array of type default INTEGER of size data%NDOM.
 On exit, data%INV\LIST(JDOM) holds the rank of the process that is to factorize subdomain JDOM (JDOM = 1, 2,..., data%NDOM). - data%IENT is a rank-1 allocatable array of type default INTEGER of size data%NDOM.
 On exit, data%IENT(L) holds the number of variable indices for subdomain L (L = 1, 2, ..., data%NDOM). - data%ENTRIES is a rank-1 allocatable array of type default INTEGER of size data%NDOM.
-On exit, data%ENTRIES(L) holds the number of nonzero matrix entries for subdomain L (L = 1, 2,..., data%NDOM). - data%ICOUNT is a rank-1 allocatable array of type default INTEGER of dimension 0:data%NPROC-1.
+On exit, data%ENTRIES(L) holds the number of nonzero matrix entries for subdomain L (L = 1, 2,..., data%NDOM).
+Note that only the entries in the upper triangular part of each element matrix are counted. - data%ICOUNT is a rank-1 allocatable array of type default INTEGER of dimension 0:data%NPROC-1.
 On exit, data%ICOUNT(IPROC) holds the number of subdomains assigned to process IPROC (IPROC = 0, 1,..., data%NPROC-1). - data%IDOM is a rank-1 allocatable array of type default INTEGER.
 On exit, on process IPROC, data%IDOM(J) holds the index of the J th subdomain that is to be factorized by the process (J = 1, 2,..., data%ICOUNT(IPROC)).